 Understanding the Opioid Abuse Epidemic

-Clicking on the image below will take you to the website for this HBO documentary as well as a helpful resource page.
+Clicking on the image below will take you to the website for this HBO documentary.

-A two minute video produced by the Associated Press that explains how Opioids can trigger addiction and abuse in anyone.
+A two minute video produced by the Associated Press on the science of opioid addition.

 How to talk with youth to prevent opioid abuse

-This free downloadable PDF provides advice to parents talking with teens about the dangers of prescription drug misuse, highlighting symptoms and risks (click on the image to access).
+This free downloadable PDF from SAMHSA provides advice to parents talking with teens about the dangers of prescription drug misuse, highlighting symptoms and risks (click on the image to access).

-The National Institute on Drug Abuse (NIDA) and the CDC: Centers for Disease Control and Prevention Injury Prevention & Control: Opioid Overdose websites provide current information and statistics about the ongoing opioid overdose epidemic, and background on state prescription drug monitoring programs.
+National Institute on Drug Abuse (NIDA) and the CDC: Centers for Disease Control and Prevention Injury Prevention & Control: Opioid Overdose websites provide current information and statistics about the ongoing opioid overdose epidemic and background on state prescription drug monitoring programs.